umbertozanovello/Sim4Life-ISO10974_gcHeatingAnalysis/README.md

 * **th_voxel_size** : *numpy ndarray* <br>
 Three element array containing the size of the voxels (in mm) used to discretise the model during the thermal simulations;
 * **th_sim_interval** : *int* or *float* <br>
 The time interval (in seconds) that is simulated in the thermal simulations.
 ISO/TS 10974:2018 suggests to perform 30 minutes experiments.
-Therefore this variable should be larger than 1800 s
+Therefore this variable should be 1800 s
 * **th_sim_step_num** : *int* <br>
 Number of steps stored during the thermal simulations from 0 s to *th_sim_interval*
 * **th_snapshot** : *int* <br>